FUDCo/Elko/README.md

 in the `Run` tree do assume a Unix shell environment, but Cygwin will suffice and they are not deeply essential anyway.

+#### Binaries

+If you don't feel like building Elko yourself, a pre-built .jar file is available in the attached Release (v2.0.1).

 #### Documentation

 Currently, documentation is in the `ServerCore/doc` directory.
 While